Sustainable Aquaponics for Urban Agricultural and Environmental Development in Sub-Saharan Africa

 Novel forms of urban farming practices have been gaining momentum within the debate about the development of urban agriculture and environment conservation.
 However, these initiatives have been mainly concentrated in cities of the Global North, whereas the fast-paced growing cities of the Global South could harness the maximum potential of these practices e.g. aquaponics to solve the challenges of urban food insecurity, degraded urban environment/landscape, urban unemployment, etc. This kind of urban farming would have great potential in Lagos, Nigeria because the city is Africa’s biggest city and is set to be World’s biggest city by the end of the century; this is where the investment in new forms of urban food production is mostly need.

 2. The problem: What problem are you helping to solve?

 Food insecurity: it is difficult for residents of Lagos (especially the poorest of the poor) to access fresh food and this is very likely to deteriorate due to the growth in population and impact of the climate crisis.
-Climate change adaption: developing a practice for urban farming, in a controlled environment, that protects itself from sea level rise and unsustainable water management in one of the (mega) cities in the world will reduce the cost of fresh food and environmental degradation.
+Climate change adaption: developing a practice for urban farming, in a controlled environment, that protects itself from sea level rise and unsustainable resource management in one of the (mega) cities in the world will reduce the cost of fresh food and environmental degradation.